 If you notice a discrepancy between your ideas and reality when thinking about such questions, this creates what is known as “cognitive dissonance.”
 This psychological term is an “unpleasant emotional state caused by incompatible perceptions and desires.
 It can awaken the motivation to resolve the discrepancy and take active steps to realize one’s goals.

 It is therefore advisable to regularly take time to be alone and reflect – without the expectations and opinions of others.
-It can be helpful to reflect in writing, for example, by writing in a diary or conducting an annual ritual review.
+It can be helpful to reflect in writing, for example, by writing in a diary or conducting an annual ritual analysis.

 WHY DO MANY PEOPLE DISLIKE BEING ALONE?